-Shravan Somvar/ Sawan Shivratri Vrat/ Maha Shivratri Vrat are sacred Vrata, people observe to please Lord Shiva.
-People perform sacred Vrat, Puja, Rudrabhishek, offer Belpatra, Prasad, Jal, and Panchamrit, dedicate this to Lord Shiva, and Goddess Parvati.
+Shravan Somvar/ Sawan Shivratri/ Maha Shivratri Vrat are sacred Vratas, people observe to please Lord Shiva.
+People perform sacred Vrat, Puja, Rudrabhishek, offer Belpatra, Prasad, Jal, and Panchamrit, dedicate this to Lord Shiva and Goddess Parvati.

-Mahashivratri is one of the most sacred Vrat, celebrated in the month of Falgun, which falls in February or March.
+Mahashivratri is one of the most sacred Vrats, celebrated in the month of Falgun, which falls in February or March.

 Shravan Somvar refers to the Mondays that fall in the Hindu month of Sawan or Shravan.
 Shravan month usually falls between July and August in the Gregorian Calendar.